Pontiac Torpedo: 1942–1948

 For 1942, the Torpedo KA Line Series 25 and Series 27 name was assigned to the A-bodied Pontiac while the Streamliner KB Line became the B-bodied Pontiac.
 The grille got horizontal bars, while the headlamps were placed farther apart.
 Most Torpedoes continued to have the notchback styling found on the Deluxe Torpedoes.
 However a new body style to the A-bodied Pontiac was a 5-passenger 2-door Sedan Coupe which had fastback styling similar to the Streamliner.
-After December 15, 1941, the Torpedo received wartime 'black-out" trim, which meant that all the chrome pieces were painted in Duco Gun-Metal Grey.In 1946, the first postwar Pontiac's looked very similar to the pre-war models.
+After December 15, 1941, the Torpedo received wartime 'black-out" trim, which meant that all the chrome pieces were painted in Duco Gun-Metal Grey.In 1946, the first postwar Pontiacs looked very similar to the pre-war models.
 The dash contained full instrumentation with round gauges.
 The engines were the same.
 The 4-window 4-door Metropolitan Sedan and the 2-door Club Coupe were discontinued.

 1947 Torpedoes received a new "Chief Pontiac" hood ornament.
 An 8-tube radio became optional.

 1948 was the last year for the Torpedo, receiving a new grill.
 The Hydramatic automatic transmission became optional.
 Base price was $1,500.